Placing a bet on the opposite side of an existing wager to reduce variance or model a defined return.

 The practice of managing your gambling funds to minimize the risk of going broke.

-Placing a bet on the opposite side of an existing wager to guarantee profit or minimize loss.
+Placing a bet on the opposite side of an existing wager to reduce variance or model a defined return.